pmknyc/100-days-of-code/log.md

 ### Day 16: Friday, January 18, 2019

 **Today's Progress**:
+Took day off from coding to do lots of errands.
+I'll add more time tomorrow and another day to my commitment.
+Did some useful thought work on my projects while running around all over today.

 **Thoughts:**
+I am still working out best strategy for taking breaks from coding both short and long breaks.
+In retrospect on today's day off break, it helped clear my head and good to

 ### Day 17: Saturday, January 19, 2019

 **Today's Progress**:
+DRAFT  Another great Saturday coding session with @meisuleen & @JonFosterNy!
+Designing AI logic to teach the computer to play Tic Tac Toe in a Ruby CLI application.
+TTT is so easy, until you have to spell out each aspect of it bit by bit!
+So cool!

 **Thoughts:**